DARKWEBLOAD-TG/RENAMER-BOT/README.md

 ->**An Multi purpose Bot Which Can :-**
  * Rename Telegram Files Into Any Formats <pre>(Like Renaming Video Files Into Audio File Or Images Into Stickers, Can Be Rename Any File To Most Of The Available Extensions 🙃) </pre>
  * Convert Files into Video
- * Supports Custom Caption/ Permanent Thumbnail
+ * Supports Custom Caption/ Permanent Thumbnail support.
  * Force Subscribe To Targeted Chat

 # Deploy straight to Heroku!